dschnare/gommitjs/README.md

     gommitjs.getGommitUrl().then(url => {
       console.log(`gommit download url is ${url}`)
     }).catch(error => {
-      // Error will be thrown if OS is unsupported. console.error(error)
+      // Error will be thrown if OS or architecture is unsupported. console.error(error)
     })